-Many passports & passport applications have been lost.
-We have started issuing replacement passports for these animals.
-We have been given limited access to the SHAPS data from the National Equine Database (NED) so that we can find UELN’s (Unique Equine Life Numbers).
+Many passports and passport applications have been lost.
+We have been issuing replacement passports for these animals.
+We have been given limited access to the SHAPS data from the National Equine Database (NED) so that we can find UELN’S (Unique Equine Life Numbers).

 Ponies and horses who do not qualify for registration will be listed on our Supplementary Appendix.
 These passports now have dark blue covers.

-If you have any questions with regards to this, then please phone our Registrar Zena Jackson on 07774 714638.
+If you have any questions with regards to this, then please get in touch with our registrar via out Contact Us page